ST-Ericsson revamp pushes STMicro to mobile arm

-Chip maker ST-Ericsson will cut 1,700 jobs and shift a key part of its product to parent STMicro (STM.PA), forcing the French co-owner to focus more on its loss-making and volatile wireless business.
+Chip maker ST-Ericsson will cut 1,700 jobs and shift a key part of its product to parent STMicro, forcing the French co-owner to focus more on its loss-making and volatile wireless business.

 ST-Ericsson said it would partner with STMicro to develop application processors, after failing to cut a deal with one of four other companies.